epics-modules/ether_ip/ether_ipApp/doc/readme.txt

 -*- outline -*- $Id$

-* This document
-is part of the EPICS EtherIP package, to be found in
-<ether_ip>/ether_ipApp/doc/readme.txt.
-This is the "Manual" on how to use the driver.
+* This document is being replaced by the Manual.md found in the top-level directory

 For details on the underlying protocol, see "Interfacing the ControlLogix PLC Over EtherNet/IP",